zzbazza/instagram-scraper/README.md

 }
 ```

-## How to scrape Instagram blogpost
-I wrote a short introduction to this solution and how it works.
-You can find it at [blog.apify.com](https://medium.com/p/21d05506aeb3)

 ## Extend output function

 You can use this function to update the result output of this actor.
-You can query html dom what data from the page you want to scrape.
-The output from this will function will get merged with the result output.

-The return value of this function has to be an object!
+Note that the return value of this function has to be an object.

-You can return fields to achive 3 different things:
+You can return fields to achieve three different things:
-- Add a new field - Return object with a field that is not in the result output
+- Add a new field - Return an object with a field that is not in the result output
 - Change a field - Return an existing field with a new value
 - Remove a field - Return an existing field with a value `undefined`